 If your child has been inspired by Dan’s badminton success, there’s a series of disability Para-badminton festivals taking place across the country right now – why not try it out?

-Take a look at our Holidays, Play and Leisure parent guide which provides some information about what play, leisure, and short breaks options may be available, and where to find more information.
+Take a look at our Holidays, Play and Leisure page which provides some information about what play, leisure, and short breaks options may be available, and where to find more information.
 It also has information about arranging holidays for disabled children and details of organisations which provide grants for these types of activities.

 Well done to the winners of our competition to win a signed copy of BBC Strictly Come Dancing star Oti Mabuse’s new disability-inclusive children’s book, ‘Dance with Oti: The Bird Jive’!